-Your can import PDF scripts into Teleprompter Premium using many methods:
+Your can import PDF scripts into the app using the same method as importing any other document:

-You can also use the “Open in…” in iOS to send a PDF document to Teleprompter Premium.
+You can also use the “Open in…” sharing option in iOS to send a PDF document to the app.

-The following kinds of files are unlikely to work with Teleprompter Premium, or may have unexpected results:
+The following kinds of files are unlikely to work with the app, or may have unexpected results:

 - Scanned documents from a photocopier or scanner